Parent of a Future Doctor: Everything You Need to Know

 It’s imperative for college students to start building relationships and honing their interpersonal skills as soon as possible.

 So many opportunities come down to who you know.
 While still key to acceptance, hard metrics are not the sole determinant of whether or not someone gets into medical school.
-Your child must not underappreciate the value of the connections they make, as having the right connections and a wide variety of strong relationships will be a massive help to them as they pursue medical education and a future career.
+Your child must not underestimate the value of the connections they make, as having the right connections and a wide variety of strong relationships will be a massive help as they pursue medical education and a future career.

 Your child will need four to five strong letters of recommendation to earn acceptance to medical school.
 And to earn those letters, they need to build relationships—which takes a great deal of time.
 Learning how to cultivate relationships early on is an extraordinarily valuable skill that will pay off every step of the way to becoming a doctor.